 The #1 question asked by any person who runs a small business is how long does SEO take?
 The answer: It Depends

 This is not the answer you want, but it is true that SEO effort does depend on many factors.
+A recent Databox survey reported that when asked which factors affect how long your SEO strategy will take, marketers provided the following information.

 Every time I work with clients there is always a laundry list of items that have to be done in order to have the success they are looking for.